Self-hosting email is not rocket science

 curl https://rspamd.com/apt-stable/gpg.key | gpg --dearmor > /usr/share/keyrings/rspamd.gpg

 Then add their repository to /etc/apt/sources.list.
-Change bullseye to the current Debian version.
+Change bookworm to the current Debian version.
 Check at http://rspamd.com/apt-stable/dists/ if it’s available first.

 Finally run apt update and install rspamd.